gonitkonya/zahidul-hasan.github.io/_posts/2017-04-05-china-western.markdown

 ---
 layout: post
-title: "China Western Math olympiad 2006: Multiple Solutions"
+title: "China Western Math Olympiad 2006: Multiple Solutions"
 date: 2017-09-11 05:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: china.jpg # Add image post (optional)